Kurento/doc-kurento/source/tutorials/java/tutorial-groupcall.rst

 WebSocket.
 In other words, it implements the server part of the signaling protocol depicted in the previous sequence diagram.

-In the designed protocol there are five different kind of incoming messages to the application server: ``joinRoom``, ``receiveVideoFrom``, ``leaveRoom`` and ``onIceCandidate``.
+In the designed protocol there are four different kind of incoming messages to the application server: ``joinRoom``, ``receiveVideoFrom``, ``leaveRoom`` and ``onIceCandidate``.
 These messages are treated in the *switch* clause, taking the proper steps in each case.